Scholarly Books Versus Popular Books

 Like Google, Wikipedia can be a good place to start if you are unfamiliar with your topic, but you never want to use it as a source in a paper.
 As with Google, the quality of Wikipedia entries can vary widely.

 Does the library provide better ways to find background information about a topic?

 Yes!
 We have many different online encyclopedias and reference databases that will allow you to find authoritative information about a topic.
 Try Gale Virtual Reference Library and search across hundreds of different reference works quickly and easily.

 What should I do if my professor told me NOT to use Google or Wikipedia for my research?

 Listen to your professor!
 Again, it might be okay to use Google and Wikipedia when you are beginning to familiarize yourself with a topic, but you definitely do not want to use these as sources for your paper, especially if your professor told you not to.

 Can I find full-text articles using my favorite search engine?

 You can try to search for full-text articles using a search engine such as Google.
-Google Scholar is an even better way to search for scholarly articles, and it can sometimes lead you to the full-text via the Library's databases.
+Google Scholar is a better way to search for scholarly articles online, and it can sometimes lead you to the full-text via the Library's databases.
 However, many times the full text is only available for a fee.
-Always check the Library's collection before you pay for any articles.
-The article might be available for free through one of the Library's databases, and if not, we can help you get it through Interlibrary Loan.
+Always check the Library's collections before you pay for any articles.
+The article might be available for free through one of the Library's databases, and if not, we can help you get it (for free) through Interlibrary Loan.